Subject side parameter: Why are some word orders more common?

 Though there are logically 6 possible word orders — namely SVO, SOV, VOS, OVS, VSO and OSV — some orders are more common than others.
 There are research and studies been done in order to account for such phenomenon; a few of the possible reasons are as follows:

 In Matthew Hall, Victor Ferreira and Rachel Mayberry's paper, they argue that because there are three constraints — being efficient, keeping subjects before objects, avoiding SOV for reversible events — that the SVO word order can allow its users, it becomes more popular than others.
-Moreover, they clam that when gestural consistency and a passive interlocutor were both present, the SVO word order will appear significantly.
+Moreover, they claim that when gestural consistency and a passive interlocutor were both present, the SVO word order will appear significantly.
 Meanwhile, according to Luke Maurits, Amy Perfors and Daniel Navarro, the reason for object-initial languages to be less common than other word orders could be explained by the effects of Uniform Information Density (UID).
 They suggest that "object-first word orders lead to the least uniform information density in all three of [their] estimated event distributions"(Maurits et al., 2010, p.
 7), and was therefore least common.
 On the other hand, a stimulation study on word order bias also demonstrates that local syntax is one of the triggers of bias towards SOV/SVO word orders; furthermore, the global syntax is also constrained by language encoded semantic structures.